Man arrested on suspicion of murder after body of woman (27) found in apartment on fire in Co Cork

 The course of the investigation will be determined by the postmortem results.
 It is understood the woman lived in the apartment, which is set to be forensically examined.

-Gardaí went to the scene shortly after 4pm on Friday after they received a call that a woman had sustained injuries at an apartment.
-When they arrived on-site they found that she was dead.
+Gardaí and the emergency services went to the scene shortly after 4.15pm on Friday after they received a call that a woman had sustained injuries at an apartment.
+According to An Garda Síochána, the woman received emergency medical treatment but was pronounced deceased a short time later.

 Firefighters were also called to the scene at the same time, as a section of the property was on fire.
 The fire was brought under control shortly after 5pm.
 Firefighters remained on site for a period afterwards in order to monitor the situation.